21 Steps to Boost Your HVAC and Plumbing SEO

 Don’t believe me?

-In 2 years my previous employer, and now my client went from barely any website traffic to ranking #1 for the most competitive HVAC keywords in our market.
+In 2 years, my previous employer and now client went from barely any website traffic to ranking #1 for the most competitive HVAC keywords in our market.

-Each of our competitors was backed by their own marketing and SEO companies just like yours and with these strategies, we managed to outrank all of them.
+Each of our competitors were backed by their own marketing and SEO companies just like yours and with these strategies, we managed to outrank all of them.

-#1 Devoting 1 Page Per HVAC and Plumbing Service
+#1.
+Devoting A Single Page Per HVAC and Plumbing Service